GhostHalston/RestoreM8/README.md

 This will restore your device all you your data will be wiped!

 Make sure the SEP and Baseband are compatible.

+# Important Info

+If you want to restore without setting your nonce with